DarioMerc/BookWorm/README.md

 ---

-In conclusion, while I wasn't able to take this project in the direction I wanted I have learnt a lot from it and
+In conclusion, while I wasn't able to take this project in the direction I wanted, I have learnt a lot from it and am already applying this new knowledge to new projects.